 Bromwich Hall - The Manor House Museum

 Murder, grave robbing and insanity are all part of the story of this fascinating and unique building - the Manor House or Bromwic Hall has seen it all.
-Built by Richard de Marnham in the 1270s, The Manor House is now probably one of the most important surviving medieval timber framed buildings in the Midlands and the most recent building to become part of Sandwell Museum Service.
+Built by Richard de Marnham in the 1270s, Bromwich Hall is now probably one of the most important surviving medieval timber framed buildings in the Midlands and the most recent building to become part of Sandwell Museum Service.

 The construction of its great hall is thought to be the earliest of this type of construction in the country in a standing building.

-The Museum was a public house from the 1960s and when it first opened was an extremely prestigious venue, where footballers and VIPs would dine.
+Over its 750 year history Bromwich Hall has been the home of a number of notable residents including the Solicitor General to Charles I. It has also been the home of ordinary families when it became tenements in the later 1800s.
+The site was a public house from the 1960s and when it first opened was an extremely prestigious venue, where footballers and VIPs would dine.
 The pub closed in 2009 and the building is now back in the guardianship of Sandwell Council and looked after by Sandwell Museum Service.

-Please note access to the whole building is not available on special event days.
-If you are interested in seeing the whole building and learning about its fascinating story then please come along on one of our guided or self guided tour days as advertised.
+Please note access to the whole building is not always available on special event or activity days.
+If you are interested in seeing the whole building and learning about its fascinating story then please come along on one of our special open days as advertised.
 You could also book your group or organisation in for a private guided tour at a small cost.
 Give us a call for more information and availability.
-Call 0121 588 2985
+Call 0121 588 2985 Tuesdays or Wednesdays or email BromwichHall_Museum@sandwell.gov.uk

 Getting to us